Published on December 14th, 2012 | by Scott Cooney1

 Pointing out how much energy is wasted through inadequate insulation, Paul Hawken, author of Natural Capitalism, famously said there’s more energy in the attics of homes in America than in entirety of Alaskan oil reserves.
 It’s one of the best investments most homeowners can make in terms of energy savings.
 But given a variety of factors, many people do not adequately insulate their homes, and end up spending more money heating and cooling the inefficient space than they would on the insulation job.

 So where to begin?

 The first thing to do is to look at your heating and cooling bill.
-Tack it up somewhere publicly, so everyone in the home is aware that it’s costing you a lot of money that might be better spent somewhere else…maybe on their green holiday gifts!
+Tack it up somewhere publicly, so everyone in the home is aware that it’s costing you a lot of money that might be better spent somewhere else.
 Then get everyone aware and working on the easy habits that will save you money and help cut greenhouse gas emissions.